libratbag/libratbag/_sources/dbus.rst.txt

 #.
 Change the various properties to the desired value
 #.
 Invoke :func:`org.freedesktop.ratbag1.Device.Commit() <Commit>`
 #.
-Optional: if an error occured writing the new data to the device,
+Optional: if an error occurred writing the new data to the device,
    a :func:`org.freedesktop.ratbag1.Resync <Resync>` signal is emitted on the device and all properties are updated accordingly.